storm1er/ha_integration_parcelsapp/README.md

 - **Arguments:**
   - `tracking_id` (Required): The parcel's tracking ID provided by your parcel/delivery company.
   - `name` (Optional): An optional name for your parcel (used as the sensor name).
+  - `zipcode` (Optional): The destination zip/postal code for more accurate tracking.

 #### `parcelsapp.remove_package`